The Place of the Singing Fish

 In an effort to begin the process of cleanup and rehab, the Olympia Chapter of the Mountaineers and the Oakland Bay Chapter of the Back Country Horsemen descended on the trail in force.
 SPSSEG is so grateful to have such excellent partners in this endeavor.
 More work parties will be scheduled for September and October to get the Trail ready for the thousands of booted feet that will be tumbling out of hundreds of school buses come November.
 We were also lucky to have our friends at Booz Allen Hamilton adopt the Trail for their Annual Day of Service, where they did an excellent job setting the trail up for it’s 2016 season.

 SPSSEG has started the Kennedy Creek Salmon Trail History Project, an endeavor that is gathering members of the original Steering Committee back together.
 Representatives from US Fish and Wildlife, Mason Conservation District, and others are working to create a timeline of events that lead to our beloved Trail’s conception.
 A key member of the Steering Committee passed away last December; Brian Abbott will be honored at the Trail with a dedication ceremony and plaque, remembering his dedication to salmon, education, and community and reminding us how important the history of the Trail is to its future.

 Kennedy Creek is lucky to have a team of over 40 devoted volunteers trail guides, who brave the rain, wind and mud to provide the 1.5 hr Trail tours.
 These hearty folks are the backbone of the Trail and the reach and scale of our educational program is thanks to their continued support and service.
 For the 2019 season, the Trail will open on November 2 and host community members of all ages until December 1.
 On weekends, Veteran’s Day and the Day after Thanksgiving it will be open from 10:00-4:00.
-Our annual Chum, Chowder and Chocolate Open House will be hosted at the Trail on Veteran’s Day.
+Our annual Chum, Chowder and Chocolate Open House will be hosted at the Trail on November 16.
 We eagerly anticipate over 6,000 visitors this year!